 The walkouts were planned in case negotiations with the Quebec government remained at an impasse.

 Last Friday, Quebec labour unions rejected the provincial government's latest offer in contract negotiations, calling it "unacceptable."

 The province is offering a three per cent salary hike spread out over five years.
 Public sectors workers are asking for 13 per cent.

 "Three per cent over five years doesn't even cover the costs of living," said Lucie Chabot, the president of the CSQ.

 Public sector workers have been without a collective agreement since April.

 The SPGQ, a union representing Quebec white-collar workers, has voted in favour of a strike mandate.
 It could start as early as Nov.
 18 if negotiations continue to stall.

-The union represents 17,000 public sector workers, 4,400 Revenu Québec employees and other professionals.
+The union represents 17,000 public sector workers, 4,400 Revenu Québec employees and other governmental experts.

 Montreal and Laval will hold public sector strikes on Nov.
 16 and Nov.
 17.